steins-feed/steins-feed/README.md

 ## TODO

+1. Printable HTML.
+2. Machine learning.

 *   Table for authors.
 *   Table for categories.
 *   Use HTML5 layout.
 *   Translate HTML to PDF.
+*   Expand The Guardian and The Atlantic.

 ## Bugs.